docwarren/phenopacket-scraper-api/README.md

 Or by using curl in your terminal.
 For annotation you can enter the following

-	$ curl -H 'Accept: application/json; indent=4' [url]
+	$ curl -H 'Accept: application/json; indent=4' http://localhost:8000/api/annotate/?url=[url]

-For instance you can use `http://molecularcasestudies.cshlp.org/content/2/2/a000703.abstract` in place for [url] for testing.
+For instance you can use `http://molecularcasestudies.cshlp.org/content/2/2/a000703.abstract` in place of [url] for testing.